“Belladonna: in Italian a beautiful lady, in English a deadly poison.”

 - Restaurants are tricky.
 Many sauces and spice blends contain nightshade spices.
 You have two options: ask your waiter how the food is seasoned (and trust them to tell you the truth).
 Or order your food unseasoned and bring some spices with you.
 Herbamare is a good choice (lots of flavor, no nightshades).

 - If you want to buy lunch meat, unfortunately most of them have nightshade spices.
 Paprika is especially overused because it adds color.
 However, Whole Foods has a “naked” line of deli meats and rotisserie chickens, which means they are simply meat with nothing (including spice) added.

 - US Wellness Meats offers some nightshade-free snack meat options that you can order online (check ingredient lists).
 Epic Bar now sells a wide variety of nightshade-free meat bars.
 And Wild Zora sells 2 nightshade-free meat & veggie bars: Lamb with Spinach and Rosemary and Pork with Apple and Kale.

 - If you’re looking for nightshade-free recipes, I host a weekly Paleo AIP Recipe Roundtable on my blog, and every recipe shared is nightshade-free.
-There are over 3000 recipes in the Roundtable Archives, and if you subscribe to my blog, you’ll be notified whenever a new Recipe Roundtable goes live.
+There are thousands of recipes in the Roundtable Archives, and if you subscribe to my blog, you’ll be notified whenever a new Recipe Roundtable goes live.
 Also, don’t be afraid to modify recipes you already have.
 You can often remove an ingredient or two without altering the deliciousness of the dish.
 Get creative and see what substitutions work best for you.